“RE@L Repost for the Week!”: Saturn Student to President: "I Learn Best with My Hands. Computers Let Me Learn with My Hands!"

-Students can teach us teachers how to better teach.
+Students can teach us educators how to better educate.

 They can also teach themselves how to better learn.

 They can even teach a President of the United States why effective technologies need to be in K12 classrooms everywhere….computers, mobile devices and software that makes a student think and learn.

 But, first both students and teachers must know how to use these new teaching and learning tools effectively.